-The village of Plockton is one of the tourist magnets in the Highlands, attractive, a sheltered haven for passing yachts and with an up-market feel during the summer season.
+The village of Plockton is one of the tourist magnets in the Highlands, both attractive and a sheltered haven for passing yachts.
+There’s an up-market feel during the summer season.
 The beach here is known as Coral Beach and can be found a mile or so outside the village.
 It’s well worth the walk, to find a peaceful strand, with its surface made of dried, calcified seaweed, known as maerl.
 The nature here is pristine and the beach has a tranquil atmosphere.
 Highly recommended.

 The wonders on view at low tide for Sharon and Bella.